Ultimate Guide | SAP Training & Adoption

 What Is SAP Training?

-SAP training is the planned process of teaching employees how to use SAP systems effectively in their specific roles.
-Unlike generic software training, SAP training must go beyond theory — employees need hands-on experience with real processes like procure-to-pay, order-to-cash, and record-to-report.
+SAP training is the planned, structured process of teaching employees how to use SAP systems effectively within their specific roles and business processes.
+Unlike generic software training, SAP training cannot be treated as a one-size-fits-all exercise.
+It must go beyond product walkthroughs and screenshots to deliver hands-on experience with the actual processes employees will execute on day one.

 Why this matters for your organisation